 Sessions are limited to 50 minutes from your scheduled arrival time, so punctuality is important if you want to enjoy your full time on the ice.
 For visits in 2020, a face mask is required on skaters at all times, whether you're inside the interior entrance area or outside on the ice.

 Ice skating at Rockefeller Center is a cherished holiday tradition in New York, but keep in mind a few tips in order to get the most out of your experience.

-Early morning during holiday periods and weekdays before 4 p.m. tend to be the least crowded times times to skate in Rock Center.
-It's also less crowded earlier and later in the season, compared to peak season, which runs from Thanksgiving through New Years.
+- Early morning during holiday periods and weekdays before 4 p.m. tend to be the least crowded times to skate in Rockefeller Center.
+It's also less crowded earlier and later in the season compared to the peak season, which runs from Thanksgiving through New Year's.

 - While Rockefeller Center may be the most famous place to go ice skating in the city, it isn't the only place.
 You can save money and find somewhere with fewer crowds by checking out nearby rinks, such as in Bryant Park (which has free admission) or Brookfield Place downtown.

 - While you're in the area, consider complementing your excursion by riding up to the observation deck at Top of the Rock for a view of Manhattan.